hanabi/hanabi.github.io/misc/group-goals.md

 ## To Have Effective Communication

 In order to be "good" at a post-game review, you have to be a good communicator.
 This involves communicating why you did something in a concise way without rambling.
 It involves having a good grasp of the English language.
 It involves having the ability to criticize others in a constructive way without making them feel bad.
-It involves using push-to-talk so that you don't accidentally interrupt other people when they are speaking.
+It involves using headphones to avoid feedback from your speakers.
 It involves being polite, kind, and empathetic to others.

 Communication is difficult!
 But post-game reviews with good communication are a ton of fun and part of the reason that makes the games in our group high-quality.
 We are not interested in playing with people that we can barely understand, people that are rude, and so on.